Psych-Plus-Team/FNF-PlusEngine/README.md

 > This project is subject to bugs, fixes, improvements and changes.

 To learn about new Lua scripts, click [here](https://github.com/LeninAsto/FNF-PlusEngine/blob/main/docs/scripts/TemplatePlusScript.lua).

-To learn more about mod compatibility in the engine, [click here](https://github.com/LeninAsto/FNF-PlusEngine/blob/main/docs/scripts/readme-compatibility.txt).

-To learn about new Advances variables for Modcharts, clic [here](https://github.com/LeninAsto/FNF-PlusEngine/blob/main/docs/scripts/DocumentOriginModchart.md)
+To learn about new Advances variables for Modcharts, clic [here](https://github.com/LeninAsto/FNF-PlusEngine/blob/main/docs/scripts/TemplateAdvancedModchartScript.md)

 # Psych Team